Obstetrics and Gynecology Care Center

 HRT is a treatment that is often prescribed to postmenopausal women to help relieve symptoms that accompany menopause: hot flashes, night sweats, vaginal dryness, and sleeplessness.
 HRT has also been prescribed to prevent some long-term health problems that can accompany menopause, such as cardiovascular disease and osteoporosis or bone loss.

-If you are taking HRT, what should you do?
+If you are a member of this subset and taking HRT, what should you do?